roman-milk/roman-milk.github.io/how-to-get-a-job-at-fucking.md

  "Oooh, I think you like that sound of that!" she said, smirking at me as her grip traversed the length of my hard pipe, skin-on-skin.
 "Is that right?
 You like the idea of draining your nuts in the office slut's cunt?
 Giving the biggest skank in the company a baby?
 I think you do!"

  "No," I gasped out, trying my best not to acknowledge the pleasure her skilled hand was bringing me.
 I was pressed against the door, clinging to it, doing everything I could to fight off what she was doing to me.
-Report_Story #8